Skip to Main Content

 5. Export your selected records.

 Note about Direct Export: clicking "Export" or "Direct Export" may start the Direct Export process, in which the database will send your search results directly to your copy of EndNote.
 You will need to tell it which library to add the results to; you may need to tell it which Filter to use.
-Direct export does not work on Macs,
+Direct export does not work on Macs, or on PCs using some browsers or older versions of EndNote.

 6. View your search results in your EndNote Library.